junxit/us-congress-bills-110/metadata.md

 - 2008-05-13 — Placed on the Union Calendar, Calendar No. 392.
 - 2008-05-13 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-628.
 - 2008-05-13 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-628.
+- 2008-05-15 — Considered as unfinished business. (consideration: CR H4047)
+- 2008-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/13/2008 H3747-3748)
+- 2008-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/13/2008 H3747-3748)